sdesabbata/granolarr/docs/practicals/bookdown/114_P_RProgramming.md

 }
 ```

-Functions can be defined by typing the definition in the Console in RStudio.
-However,  entering functions from the command line is not always very convenient.
-If you make a typing error in an early line of the definition, it isn't possible to go back and correct it.
-You would have to type in the definition every time you used R A more sensible approach is to type the function definition into an R script.

-Create a new R project for this practical, named *Practical_111*.
-Create a new R script named `functions_Practical_111.R`.
-Copy the definition of `cube_root` in the R script, and save the file.
-If you execute the script, the R interpreter creates the new function from its definition, which should then be visible in the *Environment* tab in RStudio.
+Once the definition of a function has been executed, the function becomes part of the environment, and it should be visible in the Environment panel, in a subsection titled *Functions*.
+Thereafter, the function can be called from the Console, from other portions of the script, as well as from other scripts.

-If you type the instruction below in the *Console*, the function is called using `27` as an argument, thus returning `3`.
+If you type the instruction below in the *Console*, or add it to the script and run it, the function is called using `27` as an argument, thus returning `3`.

 ```r